GH2user/hass-crypto-icons/README.md

 - icon + tag
 - name
 - value
+-
-To use the icon the TAG is used; eg.  crypto:ada
+To show the icon the TAG is used; eg.  crypto:ada

 [//]: # (Start Crypto Icons)